The Baron and the Kid

-The Baron and the Kid is an 1984 American made-for-television Drama film starring Johnny Cash.
+The Baron and the Kid is a 1984 American made-for-television Drama film starring Johnny Cash.
 The film was directed by Gary Nelson.

 Plot

 William “The Baron” Addington (Johnny Cash) is a former pool pro whose lifetime of drinking has cost him his career and family.
 Trying to set himself straight, he quits drinking and begins to play pool for charity.

 When William comes across a young man named Billy Joe Stanley (Greg Webb) managed by Jack Streamer (Darren McGavin), the two team up.

 A series of chance revelations leads William to discover that Billy is his son.

 The two join a tournament before William reveals his true identity as Billy’s father.

 Cast

 Production

 Production was carried out by Gary Nelson.
-The movie was filmed in Atlanta,Georgia, as well as Norcross, Georgia, with scenes filmed in Cedartown.
+The movie was filmed in Atlanta, Georgia, as well as Norcross, Georgia, with scenes filmed in Cedartown.

 Reception

 The movie received mostly positive reviews, receiving an 87% on Rotten Tomatoes and a 69% on Metacritic.